flybywiresim/docs/docs/simbridge/troubleshooting.md

     ![Samsung Network Info](assets/samsung-network-info.png "Samsung Network Info"){loading=lazy}

-If you still can't connect to SimBridge's remote displays your firewall might be blocking the traffic.
+If you still can't connect to SimBridge's remote displays, your firewall might be blocking the traffic.
 See next chapter.

 ## Firewall Configuration

 !!! danger "Disclaimer"
-    Changing Windows settings, especially security settings like the firewall comes with certain risks.
+    Changing Windows settings, especially security settings like the firewall, comes with certain risks.
 Please do not change these settings if you are not comfortable doing so.
 FlyByWire Simulations does not take any responsibility for any issues caused by your changes to Windows or security settings.

-If you can't reach SimBridge's remote display from your browser on your device or on your local PC then it is very likely that your PC firewall is blocking this network traffic.
+If you can't reach SimBridge's remote display from your browser on your device or on your local PC, then it is very likely that your PC firewall is blocking this network traffic.

-To test and confirm this turn off your firewall and try again to reach a [remote-display](simbridge-feature-guides/remote-displays/remote-mcdu.md) via your browser.
-If you now can access your MCDU from your browser you have confirmed that it is indeed the firewall that blocks this access.
+To test and confirm this, turn off your firewall and try again to reach a [remote-display](simbridge-feature-guides/remote-displays/remote-mcdu.md) via your browser.
+If you now can access your MCDU from your browser, you have confirmed that it is indeed the firewall that blocks this access.

 {==